 Water is an essential substance on Earth, as all plants and animals require it to survive.
 The human body is made up of around two-thirds water, and it plays a vital role in almost all of our body’s functions.
 Despite this, many people don’t drink enough water and may be unaware of the many benefits it provides.

 In this article, we will discuss why you should be drinking water, its benefits, and how sugary drinks can negatively impact your health.
 We will also provide tips for increasing your water intake and maintaining good hydration levels.

 Why You Should Be Drinking Water

-A mere 2% drop in our body’s water supply can trigger signs of dehydration: day time fatigue, fuzzy short-term memory, trouble and difficulty focusing.
-An estimated seventy-five percent of Americans have mild, chronic dehydration.
-37% of Americans, the thirst mechanism is so weak that it is often mistaken for hunger.
+Even a slight decrease of 2% in our body’s water supply can trigger signs of dehydration, including daytime fatigue, fuzzy short-term memory, and difficulty focusing.
+It’s estimated that 75% of Americans have mild, chronic dehydration, and for 37% of Americans, their thirst mechanism is so weak that it’s often mistaken for hunger.

 Benefits of Drinking Water

 Water serves as a lubricant in digestion and almost all other body processes.
 It also lubricates our joints and cartilages, allowing them to move more fluidly.
 Less lubrication equals greater friction, which can cause joint, knee, and back pain, potentially leading to injuries and arthritis.